wpmetabox/docsv2/docs/displaying-fields-with-code.md

 :::

-Both functions accept the following parameters:
+All functions accept the following parameters:

 Name|Description
 ---|---